fearphage/jsonview-opera/README.md

 Formats & syntax highlights JSON viewed inside of the web browser!
 Yay

-An Opera port of Jamie Wilkinson's Chrome port of Ben Hollis' JSONView extension for Firefox: [http://jsonview.com](http://jsonview.com)
+An Opera port of Jamie Wilkinson's [Chrome port](http://github.com/jamiew/jsonview-chrome) of Ben Hollis' [JSONView extension](http://jsonview.com) for Firefox.

 Opera doesn't have extensions so this is merely a UserJS script. ([install instructions](http://userjs.org/help/installation))